 - 1 pasilla chile cut into small dice

-- 1 tablespoon kosher salt plus more, to taste
+- 1 tbsp kosher salt plus more, to taste

-- 1 tablespoon freshly ground black pepper plus more, to taste
+- 1 tbsp freshly ground black pepper plus more, to taste

 - 1 cup dark chili powder